-13.1.1 Captains must complete an umpire report on CricHQ for all matches involving official umpires and must be submitted by both team captains.
+13.1.1 Captains must complete an umpire report on CricHQ or by any other platform as communicated by CA for all matches involving official umpires and must be submitted by both team captains.
 The report deadlines are 48 hours following completion of play and reports can be accessed online.
 Failure to meet this requirement may result in a points deduction and/or a fine.
 NCA Specific: before 9am on the Tuesday following the match